JamFfm/NEXTIONDisplay/README.md

 The Nextion displays are HMI displays which is not equal to HDMI!!
 There is a Nextion editor which helps to design the Display.
 It is possible to build several display pages.
-The amout of pages is only limited to the amount of memory.
+The amount of pages is only limited to the amount of memory.
 In the Editor you can place pictures, fonts , buttons, text labels like in Visual Studio.
 Just way more simple.
 But powerful!
 From the Raspi side it is possible to place data to a special component placed on the page by the editor.
 You just have to use the serial connection.
 To place a text in a text labels it is like t0.txt="your Text".